Expression of Interest

 - How can public planning and regulatory bodies identify and disclose the social and ecological trade-offs embedded in major system transitions – and design safeguards to manage them? (e.g., ensuring that decarbonization strategies don’t marginalize rural communities or undermine food security)

-- What institutional mechanisms or participatory processes can ensure that the sequencing of reforms – such as subsidy removals, governance shifts, or land-use changes – minimizes harm and distributes benefits fairly across groups and generations? (e.g., just transition frameworks, community-led impact assessments, adaptive policy phasing)
+- What institutional mechanisms or participatory processes can ensure that the sequencing of reforms – such as subsidy removals, governance shifts, or land-use changes – minimizes harm and distributes benefits as fairly as possible across groups and generations? (e.g., just transition frameworks, community-led impact assessments, adaptive policy phasing)

 - In systems where perverse resilience persists, what structural levers can dismantle them without creating new vulnerabilities? (e.g., phasing out fossil fuel subsidies without compromising energy access or affordability)